MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 ## Inside Azure Monitor

 Azure monitor has been around for a while now.
 Before this, existing services were implementing their own method of capturing and displaying metrics.
-Some services where better than others and there was a very inconsistent approach.
+Some services were better than others and there was a very inconsistent approach.
 Azure Monitor was created as a means to provide a consistent way for resources (both IaaS and PaaS) to collect metrics and provide access to them.

-Azure monitor on it’s own provides a great solution if you are looking for either point in time, or short time scale metrics for a single resource.
-If your having an issue with a web app and you want to go and look at its performance metrics you can do this through Azure Monitor using the portal and see some great charts about what is happening now.
+Azure monitor on its own provides a great solution if you are looking for either point in time, or short time scale metrics for a single resource.
+If you're having an issue with a web app and you want to go and look at its performance metrics, you can do this through Azure Monitor using the portal and see some great charts about what is happening now.

 Where this falls down is where you want to be able to monitor multiple resources.
 If you want to look across your estate of 100 web apps and determine which is using the most memory then this is going to be a very arduous task working with each site individually.
-This where Log Analytics come handy as we saw in previous step.
+This where Log Analytics comes handy as we saw in the previous step.

 ![Monitoring in Azure](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/media/monitoring-overview/monitoring-products-overview.png)

 At the heart of Azure Monitor is a telemetry pipeline that connects to your Azure services.
 And there are over 30 services that you can pull data from now.
 And the list keeps growing.

 Azure Monitor has 3 categories of monitoring data: